NRCan/CanFlood/README.md

 ## I'm getting Errors!
 As CanFlood is an active open-sourced project, users will often encounter errors which can be frustrating.
-To work through these errors, we recommend first checking to see if there is a similar issue on the above '[Issues](https://github.com/NRCan/CanFlood/issues)' tab.
+To work through these errors, we recommend first checking to see if there is a similar issue on the above '[issues](https://github.com/NRCan/CanFlood/issues?q=is%3Aissue)' tab.
 If so, hopefully the thread will resolve the problem, if not, reply to the thread with more details on your problem and why the posted solution did not work.

-If there is no issue ticket yet, follow the instructions [here](https://github.com/NRCan/CanFlood/issues/6).
+If there is no issue ticket yet, follow the instructions [here](https://github.com/NRCan/CanFlood/issues/6) to post a new issue.

 ## CanFlood needs improvement!
 We agree.
 Consider contacting a CanFlood developer to sponsor improvement that suites your needs, or joining the development community.
 Whether you'd like to integrate CanFlood modelling with some existing local databases, or integrate some other flood risk models into your analysis, or develop new output styles, the CanFlood project wants to hear from you.
 Please post a new issue [here](https://github.com/NRCan/CanFlood/issues/new) with an 'enhancement' label.